 Dave's brothers groaned.
-"Baseball," Dave said, "he plays baseball."
+"Baseball," Dave said, "He plays baseball."

-"Oh was he the one who groped the girl in that bathroom?"
+"Oh, was he the one who groped the girl in that bathroom?"

 No one said a word.
 Dave kicked me under the table.
 When I excused myself to go to the bathroom, I backed my chair up onto the paw of Krissy, the Shitzu-Poo and beloved pet of the household.
 She limped for days.
 I wasn't sure I would ever recover.

 My husband and I come from different worlds.
 He comes from solid Midwestern stock.
 They repress their feelings, eat casserole and play baseball.
 My family?
 We're a mess of anxiety and personality disorders, we listen to Gilbert and Sullivan and our favorite sport is Chinese Checkers.
 When I came to Dave's family, I was a putzy stranger in a strange land.
-Dave's brothers, Jason and Matt, didn't laugh at my jokes about literature, and I wanted to poke my eyes out every time we had to discuss Muskie Opener (it's the opening of Muskie Fishing season, if you're as clueless as I was).
-So, the moment Dave proposed, and I said "yes," I knew I had to do something.
+Dave's brothers, Jason and Matt, didn't laugh at my jokes about literature and I wanted to poke my eyes out every time we had to discuss Muskie Opener (it's the opening of Muskie Fishing season, if you're as clueless as I was).
+So, the moment Dave proposed and I said "yes," I knew I had to do something.

 Just don't make them choose between pie and baseball.
 And as it just so happens, I'm an excellent pie maker.
 When I was 10 years old, I won a pie competition by baking a Sour Cream Apple Pie.

 So, that first Christmas we were engaged, I asked my future mother-in-law if I could make pie.
-I was living in a college dorm at the time, so I had to rely on her for the ingredients.
+I was living in a college dorm at the time so I had to rely on her for the ingredients.
 Matt sat at the kitchen table the entire time I rolled out the crust and sliced the apples.
 Gary came in and out of the kitchen sniffing the air suspiciously.

 "Did we ever tell you about the time Dave ruined a pie," Jason remarked while the pie baked.
 "We made fun of him so much that he's never made a pie again."
 He didn't smile.
 Neither did Dave.